 Custom Built Car Registration in Delaware

-registered they must meet all the same vehicle safety requirements of other road-worthy vehicles.
+Before custom-built cars, also called hot rods or street rods, can be registered, they must meet all the same vehicle safety requirements of other road-worthy vehicles.
 The Division of Motor Vehicles (DMV) does have some special rules just for street rods.

 So what is required of all vehicles in Delaware?
 Reasonable and customary safety features; depending on its age, your custom-built car should meet certain criteria:

-- Headlights and taillights
+- Headlights and taillights.

-- Stop lights and turn signals
+- Stop lights and turn signals.

-- Parking and license plate lights
+- Parking and license plate lights.

-- Brakes and emergency brake
+- Brakes and emergency brake.

-- Windshield and windshield wipers
+- Windshield and windshield wipers.

-- Seat belts
+- Seat belts.

-- Rearview mirror
+- Rearview mirror.

 Custom-built cars are different from antique vehicles.
 If your car is an antique or a restoration the requirements are usually for the equipment to work as it was originally intended.
 For example, many cars made before 1968 didn't have modern exhaust systems; exhaust emissions may exceed standards and still pass vehicle inspection.